Belisarius Begging for Alms

 Belisarius Begging for Alms (Bélisaire demandant l'aumône, lit.
 'Belisarius asking for alms') is a large-format (288 × 312 cm) history painting in oil on canvas by the French artist Jacques-Louis David.
 It depicts the Byzantine general Belisarius, who heroically defeated the Vandals in North Africa in AD 533–534 on behalf of Justinian I, and (according to an apocryphal account probably added to his biography in the Middle Ages) was later blinded by the emperor and reduced to begging for alms on the street.
-David exhibited the work at the Salon of 1781 after returning from Italy and it proved a great success.
+David exhibited the work at the Salon of 1781 at the Louvre after returning from Italy and it proved a great success.

 It is now in the Palais des Beaux-Arts in Lille.
+A second, reduced version was displayed at the Salon of 1785 and is now in the collection of the Louvre.